AhemdMahmoud/From-Scenario-To-Product/README.md

 # The Real Estate
 ## The Real Estate (House Price Predictor) SQL Database `(Sql Server)` is designed to manage and organize data related to properties, users, transactions, predictions, and other entities within the context of a real estate system.
 The database supports functionalities such as property search, prediction of house prices, user transactions, and more.
 #  `Scenario`
 ### New users register on the Real Estate platform, providing their username, password, email, and specifying their user type (Buyer/Seller/Agent).
 Users log in to the system using their credentials, initiating a session.
 User authentication is mandatory for all subsequent actions.
 Users, predominantly buyers, perform property searches based on criteria such as location, budget, and features.
-The system records each search in the user's search.........
+The system records each search in the user's search[...........](https://github.com/AhemdMahmoud/From-Problem-To-Product/blob/main/presentation.docx)

 # In this project I discussed these points
 1. documentation